 Dr Taghreed Yahia-Younis

-Dr Taghreed Yahia-Younis is a Woolf Institute Visiting Scholar between July and September 2019.
+Dr Taghreed Yahia-Younis joins us as a Woolf Institute Visiting Scholar for Michaelmas 2021.

-Taghreed is a Palestinian academic, a political sociologist and citizen of Israel.
+Taghreed is a political sociologist.
 She received her doctorate in sociology and anthropology from Tel Aviv University.
 Taghreed undertook her post-doctoral advanced study at the London School of Economics and the School of Oriental and African Studies.

 In her PhD research, she examined the intersections between Strangeness, politics and gender in Palestinian society in Israel.
 This research focused on "female strangers" – "Ghareebat" – and the social discourse constructing their position as "strangers" (including risks, opportunities and the strategies they use as coping mechanisms).
 Taghreed concludes, among other conclusions, that cultural and structural factors - both at communal and state level - as well as the interrelations between them explain the status of women as "strangers".